epam/ai-dial/docs/Deployment/idp-configuration/keycloak.md

 1. [Configuration of Keycloak](#configure-keycloak)
 2. [Configuration of AI DIAL Chat and Core](#configure-ai-dial)
-3. [Assignment of roles](#assignment-of-roles) to AI DIAL Models/Applications/Assistants/Addons
+3. [Assignment of Roles](#assignment-of-roles) to AI DIAL Models/Applications/Assistants/Addons

 ## Configuration Guidelines